 Before submitting your manuscript to German Journal of Human Resource Management, please ensure you have read the Aims & Scope.

-German Journal of Human Resource Management publishes original articles in English or in German, either in the form of a standard manuscript or as part of a Special Issue or as an invited paper or commentary.
+From October 2020, German Journal of Human Resource Management will publish original articles in English language only, either in the form of a standard manuscript, as part of a Special Issue or as an invited paper or commentary.

 1.3.1 Make your article discoverable